All of Allmand’s generator units run more than 24 hours; some run up to 48 hours on one tank.

-“Despite the fact they are low-cost, relative to other construction equipment, light towers have received almost a disproportionate share of innovation over the last several years,” he continued.
-“As an example, 10 years ago they only had lay-down lighting masts that, in the transport position, was horizontal and the lamps hung off the back of the truck.
-Today, though, there has been a transition to vertical mast towers even while in transit.”
+“Despite the fact they are low-cost, relative to other construction equipment, light towers have received almost a disproportionate share of innovation over the last several years,” Howe continued.
+“As an example, 10 years ago they only had lay-down lighting masts that, in the transport position, were horizontal and the lamps hung off the back of the truck.
+Today, though, there has been a transition to vertical mast towers, even while in transit.”

-The obvious benefit of vertical lamp masts is, of course, that the customer can fit more light towers onto a truck.
+The obvious benefit of vertical lamp masts is that the customer can fit more light towers onto a truck.
 The masts come in five sections that nest within each other and can telescope into their raised positions.

 “Product engineers spend all their time looking for creative ways to package even more fuel onboard to extend the intervals between servicing and re-fueling,” Howe explained.

 There was general agreement among product managers from each of the light-tower manufacturers that advancements in light-emitting diode, or LED, lighting is an important and emerging technology in the product's evolution.

 Noted for their energy-efficiency, LED lamps have already started to overtake the metal-halide lights used for decades on light towers, just as LEDs have been replacing incandescent bulbs in the home for the last several years.

 Angel Nieto, Atlas Copco's product manager of light towers and generators, is proud of the company's achievement in utilizing LEDs to design “a unique, fully-directional optic lens to maximize practical light coverage and minimize dark spots.